Quick Facts:

 Description of Trail and Landscape:

-One can access the Bear Creek Suspension Bridge via a 3.5-mile round hike.
+One can access the Bear Creek Suspension Bridge via a 3.5 mile round trip hike.
 The trail is in good condition and it is moderate.
-The trail begins at Orson Smith Park, ascending gently through scrub oak and sagebrush-covered hills, all along providing panoramic views of the Salt Lake Valley and the Wasatch Mountains.
+The trail begins at Orson Smith Park, ascending gently through scrub oak and sagebrush covered hills, all along providing panoramic views of the Salt Lake Valley and the Wasatch Mountains.
 The barren landscape with scarce vegetation is typical of a Utah high desert.
 One last thing is that the trail gets really steep as you near the suspension bridge, but it’s worth it.
 The Bear Creek Suspension Bridge is a very beautiful structure that hangs over the deep canyon and creek running down.
 From there, the sights and views are spectacular, and the place is photogenic.
 The path continues past the bridge as it connects to the Bonneville Shoreline Trail for those intending to extend their hike.

 Trail Difficulty and Length: